-- Microdermabrasion is a gentle skin treatment used to rejuvenate the skin and reduce the visibility of unsightly blemishes.
+- Microdermabrasion is a gentle skin treatment that resurfaces the skin to reduce the visibility of acne, scars and other blemishes.

 - Microdermabrasion is performed in spas, salons and dermatologists’ offices.

-- The cost of microdermabrasion depends on where you go for the procedure, how many sessions you require, the size of the area being treated and optional extras provided.
+- The cost of microdermabrasion depends on where you go for the procedure, how many sessions you require, the size of the treatment area and any optional extras.

-- Microdermabrasion at home is a viable and cost-effective alternative to in-office procedures.
+- At-home microdermabrasion is a viable and cost-effective alternative to in-office procedures.

-Microdermabrasion is a popular skin rejuvenation technique in which the skin is physically exfoliated by peeling away its outermost layer, called the stratum corneum.
-The subsequent healing process stimulates collagen production, a protein responsible for giving your skin its elasticity.
-As a result, your skin is left smoother and more uniform in appearance.
+Microdermabrasion is a popular skin rejuvenation technique whereby the skin is physically exfoliated by peeling away its outermost layer, called the stratum corneum.
+The subsequent healing process stimulates collagen production, a protein responsible for giving skin its elasticity.
+As a result, skin appears smoother and more uniform.

 Is Microdermabrasion Right For You?